 As a university, we believe there is great value in partnering with the Peace Corps to recognize a student's skills in service, diversity/inclusion, and intercultural competence.
 Completing this certificate program can help if you decide to submit a volunteer application, but more importantly, it prepares you for a life of service, to live in a manner that shows your dedication to others and the world.

 To earn the certificate – awarded by the Peace Corps – you take courses to hone your intercultural competency, build your foreign language skills, and grow your professional and leadership abilities.

-You'll also complete certain courses and 50 hours of service or work that is related to one of six sectors the Peace Corps identifies as priorities:
+You'll also complete certain courses (see the Student Guide below) and 50 hours of service or work that's related to one of six sectors the Peace Corps identifies as priorities:

 SAU already offers a large number of service activities and courses within our academic programs that meet the Peace Corps Prep requirements, so in many cases, you can earn the certificate without adding extra courses.
 And the program is open to all undergraduates, no matter your major or field of study.

-The Student Guide will give you an overview and help you with planning.
+The Student Guide gives an overview to help with planning, which includes approved Peace Corps Prep courses you can take at SAU.
 Be sure to contact your faculty advisor, too.
 They will help you map your courses and explain your options for meeting the program requirements.